Last updated September 29th, 2022

-William Hill Bookmaker accepts bets from one hundred sixty nine countries.
+William Hill Bookmaker accepts bets from most countries, those that can not join are listed above.
 It has annual turnover of in excess of thirty billion pounds.
 Its internet division offers online sports betting, casino, poker and bingo.
 There are over two thousand three hundred retail shops.

 It also takes bets by telephone through its huge call centres in the UK, capable of answering six hundred calls simultaneously.
 Its betting service was started in 1934 by the man who gave his name to the company.
 The company was in at the start in 1961 when bookmaker shops were legalised in Great Britain.
-However, WH was very slow to embrace the internet when others started launching online sites in the UK in 1998.
-Amazingly the company has re-written history and its corporate website makes the false claim that WH launched its sportsbook online in 1998!
+However, Hills was very slow to embrace the internet when others started launching online sites in the UK in 1998.
+Amazingly JustBookies has noticed that the company has re-written history and its corporate website makes the false claim that WH launched its sportsbook online in 1998!
 In fact it was several years after that.
+This little white lie may fall in to the ‘never let the facts get in the way of a good story’ school of journalism.

 Despite that reticence to join the internet era, this firm now takes almost more bets than anyone else in the online betting business.
 In 2009 it relocated its remote online business to Gibraltar, an offshore low-tax jurisdiction, to avoid paying the higher UK taxation as well as the UK horse racing levy.